zenoamaro/ansible-postgresql/README.md

 Changelog
 ---------
+### 0.1.2
+- Installing less dependencies, and later in the process.

 ### 0.1.1
 - The package list is not being updated in playbooks anymore.
 - Added more test machines.